 The WSIB considers firefighters to be full-time or part-time with a municipality when they meet the following criteria:

-- They must respond to all calls during their scheduled shift
+- they must respond to all calls during their scheduled shift, and

 The WSIB considers firefighters to be volunteer firefighters when they meet the following criteria:

-- They are excluded from the definition of "firefighter" under Part IX of the Fire Protection and Prevention Act, 1997
+- they are excluded from the definition of "firefighter" under Part IX of the FPPA, and

-The selected amount cannot be greater than the annual maximum insurable earning ceiling.
-If the deemed employer does not specify a selected amount for its volunteers, the WSIB automatically extends insurance at the annual maximum.
+The selected amount of earnings covered and used for wage loss benefit calculations cannot be greater than the annual maximum average earnings.
+If the deemed employer does not specify a selected amount for its volunteers, the WSIB automatically extends insurance at the annual maximum average earnings.

-The selected amount must be at least half the annual maximum.
+The selected amount must be at least half the annual maximum average earnings.

-If the deemed employer or the WSIB have set the amount at the maximum, the amount automatically changes if the annual maximum changes in future years.
+If the deemed employer or the WSIB have set the amount at the maximum average earnings, the amount automatically changes if the annual maximum average earnings changes in future years.